Stelath/UMVD/README.md

 ```

 ## Creating Noisy Natural Video
-To create the noisy sequence of the color video fro different noise types and intensities.
+To create the noisy sequence of the color video for different noise types and intensities.
 ```shell
 python create_noisy_dataset.py
 ```